Knights of the Maccabees

-The KOTM Temple in Pendleton, Oregon was listed on the National Register of Historic Places in 1982.
+The KOTM Temple in Pendleton, Oregon, was listed on the National Register of Historic Places in 1982.

 Knights of the Maccabees was a fraternal organization formed in 1878 in London, Ontario, Canada.
 Most active in the U.S. state of Michigan, the group's fraternal aspects took a back seat to providing low-cost insurance to members.
 In the society's early years, it also provided other final-expense related benefits such as society cemeteries.

 The motto of the Knights of Maccabees was the Latin phrase "Astra Castra Numen Lumen" ,which means "The stars my camp, the Deity my light".

 History

 The Knights of the Maccabees was founded in London, Ontario by members of the Order of the Foresters.
 They based their name, ceremonies, and rituals on the Maccabees, a group of Jewish rebels against the Seleucid Empire whose exploits are described in the Books of the Maccabees, considered part of the Biblical canon in Catholicism, but apocryphal in Judaism and Protestant Christianity.
 The first convention was held on August 7, 1878.

 The group grew rapidly in Canada and several US states, reaching 10,000 members by 1880.
 The organization was not on an actuarially sound basis - no medical exams were required of new members, and assessments of death was 10 cents for each member.
 As death claims began piling up, the organization's expenses began to outweigh its income.
 A group of businessmen in Michigan, where the order had a number of members, endeavored to put the Maccabees on a sound financial basis.

 To this end, a "grand review" was held in Buffalo, New York, in 1880 to reorganize the society, drawing up a new constitution and laws.
 Major Nathan Boynton was elected the new Supreme Lieutenant Commander.
 This created a brief schism with the Canadian group seceding under a man named McLaughlin.
-In 1881, a meeting of the two factions' representatives met at Port Huron, Michigan, and they agreed to reconcile their differences.
+In 1881, the two factions' representatives met at Port Huron, Michigan, and they agreed to reconcile their differences.
 A committee was appointed, chaired by Boynton, to draft a new constitution acceptable to both factions, and this was agreed to in February 1881.